 Jonathan L Weigel

-Jonathan Weigel is an Assistant Professor in the Business and Public Policy Group at the Haas School of Business at the University of California, Berkeley.
-His research interests lie at the intersection of political economy, development and public economics.
+Jonathan Weigel is an assistant professor of business and public policy at the Haas School of Business at the University of California - Berkeley.
+His research explores the role of state capacity in development with a focus on taxation.